amirholakoo/ISMv900/Project_Scope.md

 #### 4\.
 Technology Stack

 -   Backend: Django (Python) for server-side logic and database interactions.
--   Frontend: React or Vue.js for building a dynamic and user-friendly interface.
+-   Frontend: Vue.js for building a dynamic and user-friendly interface.
--   Database: MySQL or PostgreSQL for data storage and management.
+-   Database: PostgreSQL for data storage and management.

 #### 5\.
 Security Measures